 After an eight hundred-year-long magical nap, a princess wakes up to find herself in twenty-first century England.
-This might sound like the beginning of a modern retelling of “Sleeping Beauty.”
-But while Katharine Campbell’s novel Rosaline’s Curse begins this way, the titular heroine proves herself to be decidedly more than a warmed-over Disney princess.
+This might sound like the beginning of a typical modern retelling of “Sleeping Beauty.”
+But while Katharine Campbell’s novel Rosaline’s Curse begins this way, the titular heroine proves herself to be decidedly more than a Disney princess.

 Continue reading >A Quiet Place II and the Role of Post-Apocalyptic Stories